-During the rule of King Phra Chao Sua in 1706, lightning struck the building that housed the image, knocking part of the Buddha's head off -- perhaps a bad omen that hinted at what the Burmese would later do to countless Buddha heads around Ayutthaya.
-A restoration took place during the reign of King Borommakot but the image was badly damaged again during the 1767 Burmese attack and the mondop that housed it was totally destroyed save a couple of partial pillars and brick platform.
+During the rule of King Phra Chao Sua in 1706, lightning struck the building that housed the image, knocking part of the Buddha's head off.
+Restoration was performed during the reign of King Borommakot but the image was badly damaged again during the Burmese attack and the mondop that housed it was totally destroyed save a couple of partial pillars and a brick platform.

-The image and what was left of the old wiharn sat ruined and would have looked similar to many of Ayutthaya's other ruins until a fresh restoration began in the 1920s, beginning with a recrafting of the Buddha's head and shoulder.
-Over the coming decades a new wiharn was erected to house the image, effectively covering up all of the original ruins.
-In 1955, a collection of ancient Buddha images were found in the left shoulder and these can be viewed in Chao Sam Phraya National Museum.
-The restoration was completed in 1990 when Thailand's current queen funded a project to cover the image in gold.
+The image and what was left of the old wihaan sat exposed and would have looked similar to many of Ayutthaya's other ruins until a fresh restoration began in the 1920s, beginning with a re-crafting of the Buddha's head and shoulder.
+Over the coming decades a new wihaan was erected to house the image, covering the original ruins.
+In 1955, a collection of ancient Buddha images were found in the left shoulder of Phra Mongkhon Bophit and are now displayed in the Chao Sam Phraya National Museum.
+The gold-plated image that you see today was not completed until 1990.

-The temple is located right next to Wat Phra Sri Sanphet.
+Wihaan Phra Mongkhon Bophit is located right next to Wat Phra Sri Sanphet on Naresuan Rd.

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.